-The prohibition against kickbacks set forth in Section 12-206(2) (Gratuities and Kickbacks, Kickbacks) of the [State] Procurement Code applies whether a kickback is made prior to or after the award of a [State] contract or order.
+The prohibition against kickbacks set forth in Section 12-205(1) (Kickbacks) of the [State] Procurement Code applies whether a kickback is made prior to or after the award of a [State] contract or order.

-R12-206.05 Contract Clause.
+R12-205.02 Contract Clause.